Game, set, match.

 I eventually got the caps protected with PPF.
 Rock chips will damage the clear coat, and potentially the weave.
 Carbon weave cannot be aesthetically repaired to original aesthetics.
 I highly recommend you get them PPF'ed.

-The caps are left to cure after being polished to limit probabilities of any clear coat outgassing prior to delivery.
+The caps were left to cure after being polished to limit probabilities of any clear coat outgassing prior to packaging and shipping.

 Fitment issues and discontinuation.

 In late 2022, fitment issues were reported by customers.
 The 3D printed brackets had been misglued by Karbonius during production on certain batches.
-The units were warrantied.
+The units were ultimately warrantied.
+From my experience, Karbonius has always been great on warranty replacements.

 Later on, it was discovered the mold went out of tolerance.
 Karbonius opted to discontinue the product without a clear timeline for a new mold.
 And with that, we were back to square one.